Early prostate cancer usually doesn’t cause symptoms, regular screenings can be important.

 - You are age 55 to 80.

-Urine drug testing/screening, when conducted for medical purposes related to the evaluation of patients being treated with controlled substances for non-cancer-related chronic pain, is covered only as described below.
-These requirements do not apply when urine drug testing/screening is performed:
+We may cover urine drug testing and screening.
+Coverage is applied when tests/screenings are conducted for medical purposes related to the evaluation of patients being treated with controlled substances for non-cancer-related chronic pain.
+These requirements don’t apply when urine drug testing or screening is performed:

 Drug testing is defined as either presumptive (qualitative) or definitive (quantitative).
 A presumptive test confirms if a substance (analyte) is present in the specimen.
 A definitive test measures how much (the quantity) of an analyte is present.